abira12/-Vehicle-Prediction/README.md

 Chosen Algorithm: Random Forest Regressor
 Why?
 It handles both linear and non-linear data well and reduces overfitting by combining many decision trees.

-Conclusion
-This project successfully demonstrated how machine learning can be applied to predict vehicle prices.
-After processing the data and using a Random Forest Regressor, the model achieved strong performance metrics and can generalize well to unseen data.

 ## Tools Used
 - Python
 - Google Colab